geeknik/geeknik/README.md

 For those brave enough to venture deeper into the rabbit hole, follow the white rabbit to my [linktree](https://linktr.ee/geeknik).

 Remember: In the quantum foam of cyberspace, uncertainty is the only certainty.
+Formerly at OpenDNS, spiderSilk.

 [![An image of @geeknik's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/geeknik)](https://holopin.io/@geeknik)